Mohamed-Amine-Dogui/starter-kit-html-css/README.md

 </p>
 ```

-## 4.2 Choose the Right Image Format
+## 4.2 Choose the right image format
 Here's which format to adopt based on the type of image you have:

 - A photo: use JPEG.